dieahernandezcas/Criticality_HOI/readme.md

     </p>
     ```bash
     pip install -r requirements.txt
+    ```
     # Install the modified neurolib code in editable mode (copy and paste these folder in the path: "../python/site-packages/neurolib/models")
-    # This ensures your project uses your custom version
-     ./wc_criticality
-    ```
-    (If `neurolib` is not in your `requirements.txt`, install it manually: `pip install neurolib`)

 ---

 ## Usage